 Undisturbed by my inquisitive staring, she put down the second backpack and pulled out two large sprays.
 Forest Fresh read on the cans.
 My eyes shot wide.
 “What’re you doing?”

-I resigned at the insanity and waited for it to end.
+I resigned at the insanity and waited for her to finish.
 Once done, Mina unpacked a bundle of duvets and pillows from the backpack and tossed them at the bed.
 She grabbed a knife from the cupboard and scratched out a cross into the plaster above the bed’s wall.

 Wait, she planned to sleep in my bed?
 I pondered my options for stopping her.
 I could shoot her, sure, but that wouldn’t be smart.
 As I wondered what to do, Mina went for a shower.